Maidstone Grammar School for Girls: Buildings

 The site is made up of 5 separate buildings.
 The largest of these is ‘A block’, referred often as the ‘main building’.
 This is the original building which houses the main hall, history, modern foreign languages, religious studies, chemistry, physics, the two drama studios, the Mary Smith library and the gym.
 A block is a symmetrical building, consisting of two quadrangles surrounded by corridors, similar to cloisters, which originally had no windows and were open roofed; both have since been installed.
 The main hall is the home of the largest stage in the school, with an additional gallery at the back.

 In the late 1970s, a large extension was added to the eastern side of ‘A Block’; this extension is known as ‘C block’.
 This section of the school is the home of Maths and design technology.
 It also has a large room on the upper floor which was formerly the sixth form common room, but is now known as the small hall.

 In 2010 the school was given approval for a new building.
 Construction commenced in January 2011 and was planned to be completed by Christmas, however due to delays, it was officially opened in April 2012 for students.
 The new building, called Buckland house, houses sixth-form and Art and English departments, releasing space in the main buildings for further expansion.
 A small, mobile building (known as a second N Block) was thought to be knocked down as due to the addition of the new building, but will now be refurbished.

-The newest addition to the school site is the Molly Tipples Sports Hall, named after the late Chairman of Governors.
+There is a sports hall called the Molly Tipples Sports Hall, named after the late Chairman of Governors.
 In 2015, further planning permission was granted to build the replacement sports hall.
 The hall contains a large multi-use games area, equipped with retractable basketball hoops and a sound system.
 On the upper floor of the building there are two dance studios, which have now been temporarily fitted to be used as changing rooms.
 A request for planning permission to extend the sports hall was placed in May 2019.
 The planning permission was granted in October 2019.
 The extension would add additional changing facilities, as well as showers and one additional classroom.

+In January 2026, a new building is expected to be completed called the Helen Keen building.
+This 3 storey building will include history, music and biology departments - mainly to replace the falling apart T block, which is structurally unstable in some parts due to being installed in the 1950s and being a "temporary" block.
+The name of the building is attributed to Helen Keen, an art teacher who documented the school through World War Two through art.
+The building will also house a visitor centre, offices and a PE storage.